gibsjose/cpp-cheat-sheet/C++ Syntax.md

 };
 ```
 We used `operator` notation here, it will be explained soon.
 Now you could just see the result and how to implement it.
-#### Move
+#### 1.4.4 Move constructor/assignment
-And sometimes we have a situation when class that the object we initializing from won't be used in the future.
+And sometimes we have a situation when class that we initializing from(recall **copy constructor**) won't be used in the future.
 All data it maintains can be moved from it to our current object.
 ```c++
 class Movable {
 	SomeClass* data_ptr;